jamest-ultra/notes/testing/importer-Testing/inventory-importing.md

 	- currency code = code
 ## Mapping image

-After the import you'll need to run the job on [[aws-terminal-tutorial]]
+After the import you'll need to run the job on [[aws-Terminal-Tutorial]]

 #### Areas to cover: